21 Gross Smells You Can Neutralize Using Items in Your Pantry

 While boiling milk, it’s easy to glance away for a minute and look back to see your pan overflowing.
 If you’ve burnt milk and need to mitigate the smell, wet the bottom of the pan and coat it with salt.
 Let the pan sit for about ten minutes and then wash normally.

 If you’ve cleaned your vehicle meticulously but can’t seem to get rid of an unpleasant smell—whether from a carsick child or a fast food drive-thru—offset the odor by leaving an undiluted bowl of white vinegar on the floor of your vehicle overnight.
 If you have vinyl seats, sprinkle baking soda over your seats and work it into the material using your hands or a soft-bristle brush.
 Shut all doors and windows overnight, and vacuum the neutralizer out of your seats the next day.
 One helpful tip to keep your car smelling fresh is to keep coffee beans or baking soda in your ashtrays to keep offensive odors at bay.
-Check out these 13 weird tricks for cleaning your car.

 To freshen up a musty-smelling clothing article, pour a little unflavored vodka into a spray bottle and gently spritz the garment.
 The alcohol will kill odor-causing bacteria, and no new fragrances will be added.